jar-git/cmake-template/README.md

 > ThreadSanitizer is a data race detector for C/C++.

-To enable ThreadSanitizer pass option **_TSAN_** to CMake from the command line (-DTSAN:BOOL=ON) or from a build script.
+To enable ThreadSanitizer pass option **_TSAN_** to CMake from the command line `-DTSAN:BOOL=ON` or from a build script.
 Enabling TSan will automatically disable the other tools of this category.

-The default TSan flags are '-O2 -g'.
+The default TSan flags are `-O2 -g`.
 To set [TSan specific] [21] runtime flags, use the **TSAN_OPTIONS** environment variable, it also accepts [common] [19] sanitizer runtime flags.